MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/azure-sql-migration-extension.md

 The Azure SQL Migration extension supports target readiness for the following Azure SQL targets.

+- Azure SQL Managed Instance (SQL MI)
 - SQL on Azure Virtual Machines (SQL VM)
-- Azure SQL Managed Instance (SQL MI)

 ### Migration modes

-Moreover, the following migration modes are supported for the corresponding Azure SQL targets.
+The following migration modes are supported for the corresponding Azure SQL targets.

 - **Online** - The source SQL Server database is available for read and write activity while database backups are continuously restored on target Azure SQL.
 Application downtime is limited to duration for the cutover at the end of migration.
 - **Offline** - The source database cannot be used for write activity while database backup files are restored on the target Azure SQL database.
 Application downtime persists through the start until the completion of the migration process.